volatilityfoundation/volatility3/doc/source/complex-plugin.rst

 An example (and the most common layer encountered in memory forensics) would be an Intel layer, which models the intel page mapping system.
 Based on a series of tables stored within the layer itself, an intel layer can convert a virtual address to a physical address.
-It should be noted that intel layers are surjective in that a single virtual address can map to multiple physical addresses, but a single virtual address can only ever map to a single physical address.
+It should be noted that intel layers allow multiple virtual addresses to map to the same physical address (but a single virtual address cannot ever map to more than one physical address).

 As a simple example, in a virtual layer which looks like `abracadabra` but maps to a physical layer that looks like `abcdr`, requesting `mapping(5, 4)` would return: